Battle of Jajau: Conflict

 On 17 June, Azam Shah and his battalion reached Mania near Dholpur.
 After this intelligence reached him, Bahadur Shah I reached Jajau and camped four miles from the city on 18 June.
 Taking advice from astrologers, he decided to strike on 20 June.

 To collect water, on 20 June, Bidar Bakht and his men headed towards Jajau without knowing that Bahadur Shah was camped there.
 He came across a village where he found a flowing stream of water.
 To inform Azam Shah, he sent his messenger, Iradat Khan, to him with the message.
 When he returned, he informed Bidar Bakht that he had seen Bahadur Shah's advance tents.
 Khan Alam Dakhvini and Munavvar Khan, who were in charge of the central wing of the troops, were dispatched to attack the tents.
 Azim-ush-Shan's 500 elephants failed to mount a resistance against the invading forces.
 The attackers looted the tents and then set them on fire.

 Unable to put up a strong fight, Azim-ush-Shan wrote to Bahadur Shah for reinforcements.
 He responded by sending Munim Khan and Jahandar Shah.
-Meanwhile, Zulfiqar Khan, who was in charge of the left wing of Azam Shah's army, advised him to wait until the next day to start a full-fledged battle.
+Meanwhile, Zulfikar Khan, who was in charge of the left wing of Azam Shah's army, advised him to wait until the next day to start a full-fledged battle.
 However, Shah paid no heed.
 Seeing 50,000 horsemen approaching, Iradat Khan informed Azam Shah about their advance.
 In reply, he said that he was "coming to his son".

 Bidar Bakht found it difficult to mobilise all of his men to fight since they were "scattered to plunder camp".
 The attacking force started raining arrows on them and discharging rockets at them.
 Khan Alam Dakhini charged Bahadur Shah's army with three hundred soldiers.
 He threw a spear towards Azim-ush-Shan seated in the howdah of the elephant.
 It missed him and instead hit his attendant, Jalal Khan.
 Dakhini was killed by an arrow as he attempted to jump on the prince's howdah.
 Jalal Khan boarded a separate elephant, and after he inflicted an injury on Munavvar Khan, Munavvar Khan's soldiers fled.
 This exposed the wing of Prince Wala-Jah.
 Seeing this, Amanullah Khan, who was in charge of a separate wing, hastened to render assistance.
 But his elephant was set on fire, and his troops fled, thinking that their leader was dead.
 This made Wala-Jah retreat from the battle.